-- 42. Four countries (Monaco, Spain, Tunisia and Turkey) completed the report on the technical implementation of this Protocol, and three (Monaco, Spain and Turkey) completed the report on SWAMIS.
+- Four countries (Monaco, Spain, Tunisia and Turkey) completed the report on the 42. technical implementation of this Protocol, and three (Monaco, Spain and Turkey) completed the report on SWAMIS.
 Three countries (Monaco, Spain and Tunisia) provided a list of Specially Protected Areas established in terms of the Protocol, and one country (Turkey) provided a list of protected plant and animal species.
 Three countries (Monaco, Spain and Tunisia) submitted information on proposals for areas under national jurisdiction to be included in the SPAMI list, while two countries (Spain and Tunisia) reported on the status of areas under national jurisdiction already included in the SPAMI list, to which no changes had been made during the period under review.
 One country (Spain) reported on changes in the delimitation or legal status of protected species, while another (Tunisia stated that a Law on the subject-matter was undergoing the process of approval.
 Two countries (Monaco, Spain and Turkey) provided information on new records of non-indigenous species likely to cause damage.
 Of these, the information from Monaco and Turkey referred to Caulerpa species.
 The remaining country (Tunisia) reported that an action plan was in course of elaboration.
 All four countries reported on inventories made of the components of biological diversity.
 (Monaco, Spain and Tunisia) or of progress effected in the compilation of such inventories (and Turkey). - 43.
 Two countries (Monaco and Tunisia) reported that no exemptions were granted from protection measures during the period under review.
 One country (Spain) reported that no information on exemptions was available).
 Three countries (Spain, Tunisia and Turkey) reported on progress in the implementation of action plans for protected species within the framework of MAP.
 One country (Monaco) stated that the action plans in question were not applicable to it. - 44.
-Three countries (Monaco, Spain and Turkey) reported that no SPAMIS under the jurisdiction of more than one country currently applied to them.
+Monaco reported one international SPAMI (Monaco Sanctuary for marine mammals) under the jurisdiction of Monaco, France and Italy.
+Two countries (Spain and Turkey) reported that no SPAMIs under the jurisdiction of more than one country currently applied to them.
 The remaining country (Tunisia) did not reply to this section of the questionnaires.